includeos/IncludeOS/src/virtio/PORT_undefined_refs.md

   * Used by: `virtio_enqueue()` in `virtio.cpp` to wait for free buffers in the virtio queue.
 When signalled, add data to the queue.
 If there's still free space after adding, signal again by calling `set_event(&vq->bufavail)`.
 * ~~`virt2phys(void*)`~~
   * Convert virtual address to physical.
 Nothing we need.

+5. Decide on how we're gonna approach this in IncludeOS.

+## IncludeOS requirements

+1. Make an equivalent of the whole DPC-system
+  - This can be much simpler for us, since we're not multithreaded.
+The fact that Sanos uses DPC actually makes everything easier for us; this means that the only place we need to deal with concurrency is in our interrupt handler, exactly when we queue a task.
+When we're back in the wait-loop, we can single-threadedly call all the dpc-functions, which then won't be concurrent.

+2. Consider OOP'ing the whole unit/device system.
+Its a bit of work, but it will give us a much better understanding of what's going on, plus allow us to remove everything we don't need.